 Add the cream, sugar, and salt, and mix well.
 The mixture can keep in the refrigerator for a few days if you don’t want to make lefse right away.

 When you’re ready to make lefse, add the flour to the potato mixture and mix it until dough starts to form.
 This might take a while – lefse dough usually starts out crumbly.
 Once the mixture starts coming together, you’re ready to roll the dough into balls.

 Clear a large workspace for your lefse cloth and have some flour handy.
 Take about 2 tablespoons of dough and roll it into a ball between your palms.
 Then flatten the ball onto a well-floured board, using a well-floured rolling pin.

-To cook the lefse, use a non-stick lefse grill or a large skillet over medium high heat.
+To cook the lefse, use a non-stick lefse grill or a large cast iron skillet over medium-high heat.
 Heat the pan until it’s warm enough that water droplets will sizzle.
 Then place a lefse on the pan and let it cook until both sides have nicely browned spots (like a tortilla).
-If you’re using a lefse grill or a good non-stick pan, you shouldn’t need to use oil.
+You shouldn’t need to use oil.

 Keep the lefse warm in a cloth until ready to serve.
 Makes 36 pieces of lefse.

 Use lefse as you would flatbread or tortillas to make your favorite foods taste that much better!
 Get creative, but here are some ideas, courtesy of the Lefse Ladies!